 - loss of mental function, for example, short-term memory

-- having a diagnosis of a chronic health condition, such as multiple sclerosis (MS), diabetes, and others
+- having a diagnosis of a chronic health condition

-It can also be linked to another factor or health condition, such as:
+It may also link to another factor or health condition,

 - post-traumatic stress disorder (PTSD)